oracle-livelabs/database/xmldb/populate/populate.md

     ![External table](./images/img-6.png)

-    If your XML documents are smaller, you can even use the ‘insert into’ statements to insert the docs into your table.
+    If your XML documents are smaller, you can even use the INSERT INTO’ statements to insert the XML documents into your table.

     ```
     <copy>